 What motivates someone to do well?
 This three part blog looks at the three different ways you could motivate someone: rewards, fear or personal success.
 Fort part 1, click here.
 For part 3, click here.

-In 2009 Team Sky launched with grand ambitions: to create the first British winner of the Tour de France within in 5 years.
-Their first Tour de France was a disappointing one, with Bradley Wiggins finishing 24th, leading many to doubt that the team could realise their grand ambitions.
-So how did this team transform itself in just two years, culminating in Bradley Wiggins (2012) and Chris Froome (2013) winning the Tour?
+In 2009 Team Sky launched with grand ambitions: to create the first British winner of the Tour de France within 5 years.
+Their first Tour de France was a disappointing one, with Bradley Wiggins finishing 24th, leading many to doubt that the team could realise their ambitions.
+So, how did this team transform itself in just two years, culminating in Bradley Wiggins (2012) and Chris Froome (2013) winning the Tour?

 The team principal, David Brailsford says that ‘there are two things that make you change your behaviour.
 The suffering has to be enough or the reward has to be enough.
 For me, in that first year the suffering was certainly enough.
 We’ve not stopped working since, we’ve been working our arses off and we won’t stop.
 For me, the key thing is that the pain of losing is bigger than the emotion of winning.
 That feeling enables me to drive the whole team on’.
 So how effective are suffering and the fear or future losses as a motivator?